pxslip/db-studio/docs/self-hosted/sso.md

 AUTH_GOOGLE_DEFAULT_ROLE_ID="XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" # Replace this with the Directus Role ID you would want for new users.
 If this is not properly configured, new users will not have access to Directus
 ```

-8. Now you can see a nice functional `Login with Google` button on Directus login page.
+8. Now you can see a nice functional `Login with Google` button on d9 login page.

 ## Seamless SSO

-While sometimes you want your users to directly have access to the Directus Application, in other cases you may need to
+While sometimes you want your users to directly have access to the d9 Application, in other cases you may need to
-fetch private data from Directus in your client using external providers.
+fetch private data from d9 in your client using external providers.
 In this cases, it is needed a special
 configuration to work across domains, but is simple as:

 1. Setup an external provider.
 You have some examples on [Supported SSO mechanisms](#supported-sso-mechanisms)